IkaMastera/twitter-like-api/README.md

 How to Run:
 From the project root:

-python -m reddit_fetch.reddit_fetch <subreddit>
+python -m reddit_fetch.reddit_fetch subreddit_name

-Replace <subreddit> with the subreddit name.
+Replace subreddit_name with the subreddit name.
 Example:

 python -m reddit_fetch.reddit_fetch python